Efficient Extensional Binary Tries: Defining functions with case analysis, in Coq

-This definition avoids the risk of carpal tunnel syndrom associated with the hand-written, 49-case definition.
-However, the "tree_rec" and "tree_case" functions add significant run-time overhead.
-We can recover most of the efficiency of the hand-written version by partial evaluation within Coq: as shown above for "map_filter'", we can use "Eval cbv" to force Coq to expand the "tree_rec" and "tree_case" functions, then simplify.
-Even then, a minor inefficiency remains: the second argument to "combine" is tested for emptiness at each recursive step over the first argument, instead of being tested once and for all in the hand-written or tactic-based implementations.
+This definition is much more compact than the hand-written, 49-case definition.
+However, the \lst{tree_rec} and \lst{tree_case} functions add significant run-time overhead.
+We can recover most of the efficiency of the hand-written version by partial evaluation within Coq: as shown above for \lst{map_filter'}, we can use \lst{Eval cbv} to force Coq to expand the \lst{tree_rec} and \lst{tree_case} functions, then simplify.
+Even then, a minor inefficiency remains: the second argument to \lst{combine} is tested for emptiness at each recursive step over the first argument, instead of being tested once and for all in the hand-written or tactic-based implementations.
 A custom double induction principle, operating over two trees at once, can remove this last inefficiency.

 To conclude this discussion: the canonical representation of binary tries greatly increases the number of cases in function definitions and in proofs.
 This increase can be challenging for functions operating on two or more tries at the same time, but can be managed either by writing tactics that define these functions, or by defining appropriate case analysis and induction principles that reduce the number of cases, then using Coq's built-in evaluation facilities to remove the execution overhead caused by these principles.
+In our experience, the former approach based on views make it easy to define correct functions on the first try, while the tactics-based approach requires more trial and error.
+However, tactics are able to produce function definitions that have exactly the required shape for optimal performance; this is not always the case with partial evaluation of definitions that use views, which provides less control on the exact shape of the final definition.